AustinMontoya/quick-runner/Readme.md

 ## Hints

 - Do not try and increase the number of environments to be equal to the number of tests, as this will cause a degradation in performance.
-This is because there is a couple seconds of overhead to start nunit-console.
+This is because there are a couple seconds of overhead involved when starting nunit-console.